-4.2.1 Securities market prices
+4.2.1 Position risk - equity instruments

 Risks arising from equity, debt, money market or derivative securities and real estate could affect the Company's liquidity, reported income, surplus and regulatory capital position.
 Such exposure may include, but is not limited to, common stocks, debt assets, deposits, option contracts, direct holdings in real estate, or listed real estate company shares and funds.